What is Hunger 101?

 These experiential, hands-on lessons are the foundation of our Hunger Education program and are a great addition to service activities, food drives or for groups that want to learn about the reality of hunger in the Southern Tier.
 Community members are welcome to download our Hunger 101 curriculum and also check out Hunger 101 kits from the

-- the Food Bank main facility, 388 Upper Oakwood Ave, Elmira (contact the at least 24 hours prior to your workshop).
+- the Food Bank main facility, 388 Upper Oakwood Ave, Elmira (contact our at least 24 hours prior to your workshop).

 - the Southeast Steuben library, 300 Nassar Civic Plaza, Corning (can be checked out with your library card).

-- the Broome County Council of Churches, 3 Otseningo St, Binghamton (contact the at least 24 hours prior to your workshop).
+- the Broome County Council of Churches, 3 Otseningo St, Binghamton (contact the Hunger Education Coordinator at least 24 hours prior to your workshop).

 Hunger 101 for Younger Children